-Whoever needed help from Jesus, either them, or their loved ones, had to first want His help, and second, go ask Him for it.
+Whoever needed help from Jesus, either them or their loved ones, had to first want His help, and second, go ask Him for it.
 The great news is, He was always willing to give help to those who wanted it!
 And He gave His help away for free, through simply believing and asking.
 This is why we should always present our requests to Him with the expectation of receiving it, but at the same time, understand He always knows best.

 So the blind man said, “Lord, I want to see” (Luke 18:41).
 He wanted it!
 He wanted a new life!
 He wanted change in his life!
 So he reached out to Jesus as He was walking by and in essence, said:

-And notice in that last verse, once Jesus does change your life, you simply cannot help but follow Him, praise Him, and show the world all He’s done for you!
+Notice in that last verse, once Jesus does change your life, you simply cannot help but follow His Spirit, praise Him, and show the world all He’s done for you!

 A prayer for you: Heavenly Father, I want to thank you for giving us the ability to make our own choices.
 That blind man didn’t have to call out to Jesus, he could have let Him pass by.
 But he wanted Jesus to help Him!
 He chose to reach out to your Son and everything changed!
 Thank you so much for sending Jesus here to teach us the things we should and shouldn’t choose.
 Continue to give us His spiritual guidance each day!
-Use us, mold us, guide us, teach us!
-WE ARE READY FOR A CHANGE!
+Use us, mold us, guide us, and teach us!
 In Jesus’ name, amen.